2001-Wed Apr 25 10:40:44 EDT 2018

 While some hairballs pass through without incident, others can grow large enough to block the passage of food.
 This leads to irritation in the digestive tract, causing constipation, diarrhea and loss of appetite.

-Eventually, what goes down comes back up.
+Eventually, what goes down will probably come back up.
 If you’re lucky, you’ll find the tubular-shaped culprit in the middle of the puddle.
-If not, you may be slapping down your credit card to pay for the surgical removal of the hairball at your local veterinary clinic.
+If not, you may be slapping down your credit card to pay for the surgical removal of the hairball at your local veterinary practice.

 An occasional hairball is normal for a cat — and even tolerable for most owners.
-But if you start finding hairballs with more frequency, here are a few things you can do to curtail the problem:
+But if you start finding hairballs with more frequency, call your vet.
+Here are a few things that can sometimes curtail the problem:

 Brush your cat daily to remove excess hair.
 More hair in the brush means less hair on your cat (and your vacuum cleaner).
 Longhaired cats may also benefit from a trip to the groomer every few months.